seal-hub/bencheroid/README.md

 ## Benchmark App Info
 The locations of event races are represented as *[Event1, Event2, Field]* where Event1 and Event2 are defined as *FileName (Line Number)*.
+The more detailed list can be found in [this google sheet](https://docs.google.com/spreadsheets/d/1dj9SPCKxUDIGwRgBsUjtdBfitT8pcvSm8HbscgZeQTA/edit?usp=sharing).

 |Id|Name| Concurrency API | Synchronization Mechanism | Involved Components | Android Callbacks | ICC | Internal Entities | #ER | ER Location(s)|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|